-I really enjoy looking and feeling hand dyed yarn.
+I really enjoy looking at and feeling hand dyed yarn.
 And I admire all my amazing crochet friends who either create dyed yarn or show it off on Instagram.
 Do you know that feeling?
-It’s Saturday morning, you drink your coffee or tea and sit relaxed in your comfy chair while the sun just rose above the horizon and the sun rays I coming through your window.
+It’s Saturday morning, you drink your coffee or tea and sit relaxed in your comfy chair while the sun rises above the horizon and the suns rays are coming through your window.
 Your mind drifts while you browse through social media and see all the beautiful pictures of yarn that you wished you had at home?

 They are gorgeous, make you feel special when you have them but are so out of your budget, that you feel jealous that others have them.

 Now, you finally do not have to feel that way anymore!
 You can now make your own naturally dyed yarn at home and add them to your yarn stash or use them right away in your next project.
 You just need some simple ingredients and some bare yarn, which I got graciously from Knit Picks for free to try out this experiment.

 I prefer teaching and showing how to create something the easy way.
 It has taken me weeks to figure everything out before even attempted to try it myself.
 I was scared to mess it up and it would look awful.
 Then I reminded myself, that hand-dyed yarn will look beautiful no matter what cause it is made with love.

 What Do You Need To Create Dyed Yarn Naturally?

 As it is fall season, almost winter actually, I decided to pick colors that fit perfectly and matched the leaves falling outside.
 So let’s dive right into the materials I got and used in order to create my own dyed yarn naturally.